xamat/blog/_posts/2019-04-18-data-as-prior-innate-knowledge-for-deep-learning-models-23898363a71a.md

     - Uncategorized
 ---

-### Data as Prior/Innate knowledge for Deep Learning models

 There is a long history of debate about how much of human knowledge is innate and how much is learned from experience/data.
 This is also known as the nature vs. nurture debate (See for example some of [Gary Markus’ recent papers](https://arxiv.org/pdf/1801.05667.pdf) for more details on this).
 Traditional Bayesian methods explicitly model these two components with a prior component that can be derived from existing knowledge and a likelihood that is learned from the data.

 The recent rapid advances in deep learning continue to demonstrate the significance of end-to-end training with no apriori knowledge (such as domain-aware feature engineering) in many computer vision and NLP tasks.
 However, when models require reasoning or need to do forward prediction, or operate in low data regime, most AI researchers and practitioners will agree that incorporating prior knowledge, along with end-to-end training can introduce better inductive bias, beyond what is provided in the training data.
 This is especially true in complex domains such as healthcare where precision of the systems are central, and the combinatorics required for generalization is large.